-Alternatively: On the contextual ribbon tab Object, click on the group arrow ✓ in the bottom right corner of any command group.
+Alternatively: On the contextual ribbon tab Object, click on the group arrow

 On this tab, you can change the size and positioning of the object.
 For more information, see Object properties, Format tab.

 On this tab, you can change some general settings.
 For more information, see Object properties, Properties tab.